RMITLibrary/easy_cite/markdown/apa7thed.md

 Italicise the title and place it in the author position.

-Include a report number, not in italics and in brackets, directly after the title (if applicable).
+Include a report number, not in italics and in parentheses, directly after the title (if applicable).

 Include the year of publication (if available).